Appointment of principal supervisor and possible co-supervisor(s)

 The Head of the PhD School may on recommendation from the Head of the Department decide to appoint a support group to support the PhD student's supervisor.

 The principal supervisor must be a recognized researcher in the relevant field and have qualifications equivalent to the level of professor or associate professor, be employed by SDU and be affiliated to the PhD School.
-An assistant professor can be principal supervisor if a co-supervisor is also appointed (in accordance with the above rules) who undertakes to be a mentor during the PhD programme and to take over the supervision if the assistant professor's appointment ends.
 The principal supervisor must have supervision qualifications, such as having passed the SDU's PhD supervisor course.

 Co-supervisors must have research qualifications in a relevant discipline.
 In appointing the co-supervisor the Head of Department must take into account how many PhD students he or she is already supervising, and whether the supervisor has the necessary time resources to supervise the student.